bitnami/charts/bitnami/consul/README.md

 ## Enable TLS encryption between servers

-You must manually create a secret containing your PEM-enconded certificate authority, your PEM-encoded certificate, and your PEM-encoded private key.
+You must manually create a secret containing your PEM-encoded certificate authority, your PEM-encoded certificate, and your PEM-encoded private key.

 ```
 kubectl create secret generic consul-tls-encryption \